smilers/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/applications-that-can-bypass-appcontrol.md

 <sup>2</sup> If you're using your reference system in a development context and use msbuild.exe to build managed applications, we recommend that you allow msbuild.exe in your code integrity policies.
 Otherwise, we recommend that you block msbuild.exe.

-<sup>3</sup> If you block WebDAV DLL's, we recommend that you also disable the **WebClient** service using a group policy or MDM policies.
+<sup>3</sup> If you block WebDAV DLLs, we recommend that you also disable the **WebClient** service using a group policy or MDM policies.

 <sup>*</sup> Microsoft recognizes the efforts of people in the security community who help us protect customers through responsible vulnerability disclosure, and extends thanks to the following people: